torux-bughunter/meadow-foundation/COLOR_IMPLEMENTATION_SUMMARY.md

 ## What Has Been Implemented

-The Meadow Foundation website has been successfully updated with a new professional healthcare color palette that significantly improves accessibility, visual hierarchy, and user experience.
+The Medow Foundation website has been successfully updated with a new professional healthcare color palette that significantly improves accessibility, visual hierarchy, and user experience.

 ## Files Modified